rajea-bilal/history-trivia/README.md

 ## Planning & build process

 After examining the API docs, I tested API calls using ThunderClient.
-Once ensuring everything worked as expected, I planned out the functionality of the app using computational thinking to break down the logic into smaller pieces of code.
+After ensuring everything worked as expected, I planned out the functionality of the app using computational thinking to break down the logic into smaller pieces of code.
 ## Optimizations

 At the moment all the questions in the quiz are related to my favourite subject of history.
 In future, I would like to